Ninjasafd/AR-Ecommerce-Project/README.md

 - Javornik, A. (2016).
 Exploring the Use of Augmented Reality for Brand Experiences.
 Computers in Human Behavior.
 - Sung, E. (2020).
 The effects of augmented reality mobile app advertising: Viral marketing via shared social experience.
 Journal of Business Research, 117, 196-206.
 - Alamäki, A., Dirin, A., & Suomala, J. (2019).
 Students' expectations and social media sharing in adopting augmented reality.
 International Journal of Information and Learning Technology, 36(3), 202-216.

+# Troubles so far
+Want to compare it to existing.
+Tried 8th wall, however, can only work on an online code editor.
+If I want the key, must pay for pro or enterprise version.
+Now trying WebXR